erbsland-dev/erbsland-lang-config-doc/doc/reference/text-name.rst

         -   Raised if text names and regular names are mixed.
     *   -   :text-code:`NameConflict`
         -   Raised if an already used text name is reused.
+    *   -   :text-code:`LimitExceeded`
+        -   Raised if a text name exceeds the 4000-byte limit.